 - alter the sound sequence, e.g. clamp > camalp

-- omit syllables when spelling, e.g. paradise > perdise
+- omit syllables when spelling, e.g. paradise > pardise

 - have difficulty identifying the sounds in consonant clusters, and omit or add letters when spelling, e.g., stamp > stap, cold > clold

-Phonological Awareness for Literacy (PAL) at La Trobe
+What is the Phonological Awareness for Literacy Clinic?

-- To improve students' phonological awareness skills including identifying sounds in words, segmenting words into individual sounds, blending sounds into words.
+- Improve a child’s phonological awareness skills including identifying sounds in words, breaking up words into individual sounds, combining sounds into words.

-- To make explicit to students the relationship between phonological awareness skills, letter-sound knowledge, word reading and word spelling.
+- Help children to understand the relationship between phonological awareness skills, letter-sound knowledge, word reading and word spelling

-This program is recommended for children in Grades 2 to 6 with a specific reading disability, i.e. children with unexpected reading difficulties in view of their other abilities.
+This program is recommended for children in Grades 2 – 6 with a specific reading disability; that is children with unexpected reading difficulties in view of their other abilities.